Myekman/the_quizgame/README.md

 ## Google sheet
 ![img](docs/pp3.15.png)
-* The goal is to have 0 failed tries in level 1 and 2, and the max score 3 in level 3.
+* The goal is to have 0 failed tries in level 1 and 2, and the max score of 3 in level 3.

 ## Technologies Used:
 * Python